joshuaanderton/livewire/README.md

-## Tools for making great SaaS apps with Livewire + Laravel
+## Tools for making great SaaS apps with Laravel and Livewire

 ```
 composer require joshuaanderton/livewire